andybala/curiousily.github.com/_posts/2016-12-06-to-chicago-a-bit-further-and-back.markdown

 ![png]({{site.url}}/assets/7.to_chicaco_a_bit_further_and_back_files/niagara_1.jpg)
 *Can you believe this is real?*

 We went to the Niagara Falls and it was simply amazing!
-Just go there!
+Just go there and make sure you are on the Canadian side!

 {:.center}
 ![png]({{site.url}}/assets/7.to_chicaco_a_bit_further_and_back_files/niagara_2.jpg)